harshajustin/Cold-Email-Generator/README.md

 **Key Features:**
 - Dynamic Email Generation: Powered by LangChain's NLP capabilities, the tool creates context-aware email content based on the job description and recipient details.

-- Grok API Integration: Manages email-specific workflows and enhances operational efficiency by interacting with the email database and automating tasks.
+- Grok API Integration: Manages email-specific workflows and enhances operational efficiency.

 - Personalization: The emails can include personalized content, such as portfolio links, relevant job details, and more, for a more engaging communication experience.